Insurance bad faith: Bad faith defined

 An insurance company has many duties to its policyholders.
 The kinds of applicable duties vary depending upon whether the claim is considered to be "first party" or "third party."
 Bad faith can occur in either situation—by improperly refusing to defend a lawsuit or by improperly refusing to pay a judgment or settlement of a covered lawsuit.

 Bad faith is a fluid concept and is defined primarily by court decisions in case law.
-Examples of bad faith include undue delay in handling claims, inadequate investigation, refusal to defend a lawsuit, threats against an insured, refusing to make a reasonable settlement offer, or making unreasonable interpretations of an insurance policy.
+Examples of bad faith include undue delay in handling claims, inadequate investigation, refusal to defend a lawsuit, threats against an insured, refusing to make a reasonable settlement offer, failing to inform the insured of a settlement offer, or adopting an unreasonable interpretation of the insurance policy.
+A majority of states require intentional wrongdoing by the insurer.
+A minority of states allow negligence to serve as a predicate for bad faith liability.

 First party

 A common first party context is when an insurance company writes insurance on property that becomes damaged, such as a house or an automobile.
 In that case, the company is required to investigate the damage, determine whether the damage is covered, and pay the proper value for the damaged property.
 Bad faith in first party contexts often involves the insurance carrier's improper investigation and valuation of the damaged property (or its refusal to even acknowledge the claim at all).
 Bad faith can also arise in the context of first party coverage for personal injury such as health or life insurance, but those cases tend to be rare.
 Most of them are preempted by ERISA.